chrisammon3000/aws-permits-pipeline/README.md

    ```
    serverless invoke --function initDatabase --stage dev --region us-east-1 --log
    ```
-   This also triggers the fetch and load functions automatically.
+   This installs the Postgres extensions for S3 import and PostGIS and creates a table `permits_raw`.

 ### Running the Pipeline
    The fetchData and loadData Lambda functions are scheduled to run once a day to fetch and load fresh data.